 The Board, in collaboration with the President, shall continually review and suggest revisions to the mission, vision, and values to strengthen the alignment between Board expectations and employee efforts.
 The College's mission, vision, and value statements shall support HLC accreditation requirements.
-The College's mission, vision, and values will be made available on the College's website and, as determined by the President through other public sources.
+The College's mission, vision, and values will be made available on the College's website and as determined by the President through other public sources.
 Ultimately, the Board shall adopt mission, vision, and value statements on behalf of the College.

-Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Reviewed; No Recommended Changes Board of Trustees
+Change Log Governance Unit: Board of Trustees

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Changes

+08-15-24 Board Reviewed

+Policy Title: Monitoring College Effectiveness Number: B1002

-Policy Title:Monitoring College EffectivenessNumber: B1002Policy Type:Board - Strategic OutcomesResponsible:PresidentRelated Policies:B1003, B1004, B1005, B1006, B1007, B1008, B1009, B1010, B1011, B1012Linked Procedures:NoneRelated Laws:NoneRelated Standards:NoneHLC Criterion:All
+Related Policies: B1003, B1004, B1005, B1006, B1007, B1008, B1009, B1010, B1011, B1012

+HLC Criterion: All

 All Community Stakeholders benefit from the College making satisfactory progress toward achieving the Board's Strategic Outcomes.
-Specifically, student's lives are enriched through their participation in the College's programs and services and consequently the vitality of the community is strengthened.
+Specifically, students' lives are enriched through their participation in the College's programs and services, and consequently, the vitality of the community is strengthened.

 The Board, through the Strategic Outcomes policy on College Purpose, identifies eight critical services that the College shall provide to the Community.
 To strengthen the importance and emphasize the Board's commitment to each of these services, each service is further defined in a unique Strategic Outcomes policy.
 In addition, the Board believes that accreditation and diversity are essential elements needed to support the achievement of those services.
-As such, the Board has identified a unique Strategic Outcome policy for Accreditation/Certification policy as well as a unique Strategic Outcome policy for Diversity, Equity, and Inclusion policy.
+As such, the Board has identified a unique Strategic Outcome policy for Accreditation/Certification policy as well as a unique Strategic Outcome policy for Diversity, Equity, Inclusion, and Belonging policy.

-To ensure the College is making satisfactory progress on achieving the Board's Strategic Outcomes related to College Purpose, Accreditation/Certification, and Diversity, Equity, and Inclusion policies, the Board shall engage in a series of monitoring activities, which includes a review and analysis of President provided monitoring reports and a comprehensive evaluation of the Presidents performance, which is outlined in the Delegation of Authority section of the Board's policies.
+To ensure the College is making satisfactory progress on achieving the Board's Strategic Outcomes related to College Purpose, Accreditation/Certification, and Diversity, Equity, Inclusion, and Belonging policies, the Board shall engage in a series of monitoring activities, which includes a review and analysis of President provided monitoring reports and a comprehensive evaluation of the President's performance, as outlined in the Delegation of Authority policies.

-To provide effective and consistent assessment framework for the Board to evaluate College progress towards the achievement of the Board's Strategic Outcomes related to College Purpose, Accreditation/Certification, and Diversity, Equity, and Inclusion policies, the Board will inspect (through President provided monitoring reports) College performance using the Shawnee Community College Effectiveness System (SCCES) evaluation model.
-Specific monitoring measures and indicators of performance are suggested in each individual Strategic Outcomes policy and should be viewed as advisory in nature not as actual requirements.
+To provide effective and consistent assessment framework for the Board to evaluate College progress towards the achievement of the Board's Strategic Outcomes related to College Purpose, Accreditation/Certification, and Diversity, Equity, Inclusion, and Belonging policies, the Board will inspect (through President provided monitoring reports) College performance using the Shawnee Community College Effectiveness System (SCCES) evaluation model.
+Specific monitoring measures and indicators of performance are suggested in each individual Strategic Outcomes policy and should be viewed as advisory in nature, not as actual requirements.